-Like Ambrose of Milan, Martin of Tours was an army man who picked up the Christian ethos that had crept into the army through Constantine.
+Summary: Like St Ambrose of Milan, Martin of Tours was an army man who picked up the Christian ethos that had crept into the army through Constantine.
 Clovis, a century later, became a Christian through his wife Clothilde.
 Through them the story of France and the Franks is intertwined with that of the Church.
-Desmond O’Grady tells […]
+On […]

 A Roman soldier

 Martin, the son of a pagan, served in the Roman army and generously gave half his soldier’s cloak to a beggar.
 After a vision, he was baptised and visited what is now Hungary, Croatia and Italy, where, in Milan, he clashed with an Arian (heretical) bishop.
 He founded the first monastery in Gaul and was one of the first monks ever to be made bishop (of Tours in AD 372).